parts/6.26.DeadAndDeactivatedCode-XYQ.md

 6.26.1 Applicability to language

-The vulnerability as documented in ISO/IEC 24772-1 clause 6.26 exists in C++.
+The vulnerability as documented in ISO/IEC 24772-1 clause 6.26 exists in C++ in function bodies compiled into the target program.

 6.26.2 Avoidance mechanisms for language users